peterwittek/qml-rg/topic proposals.md

 - **Quantum papers**
   - [An efficient quantum algorithm for generative machine learning](https://arxiv.org/abs/1711.02038).
 The title is quite self-explanatory.
 Indeed, the authors describe a quantum algorithm that allows for creating generative models in an efficient way.
 It might be interesting to discuss now that we know what a generative model is.
+  - [A Quantum Extension of Variational Bayes Inference](https://arxiv.org/abs/1712.04709).
+The authors show a quantum method for variational Bayes inference, which is the method underlying variational autoencoders, claiming to outperform current methods.